leon4rd/test/README.md

-## Why do crabs never give to charity?
-Because they’re shellfish.
+## Why did the chicken get a penalty?
+For fowl play.